 Elton Hall Gardens

 For centuries, Elton Hall has sat in extensive parkland leading down to the river Nene.
 The gardens have expanded from moated grounds to formal parterres which were extended in the early 19th century to include picturesque views of the park and surrounding woodland.
-The current layout reflects a combination of modern planting and an Edwardian design.
+Named the Historic Houses Judges’ Choice Garden of the Year Award Winner in 2021, the current layout reflects a combination of modern planting and an Edwardian design.

 Immaculately kept hornbeam and yew hedges encompass four gardens set amongst lawns and gravelled paths.
 Of note is the recently planted flower garden designed to retain interest until early Autumn.
 Towering clumps of Thalictrum and Veronicastrum are surrounded by a number of different Asters, Monardas, Salvias and Phlox.
 The Millennium Orangery contains Mediterranean plants and leads to a small, cool, enclosed area of Spring flowering shrubs.
 The topiary in front of the Gothic façade of the house is not to be missed and includes one of the family dog astride a huge yew drum.

 Opening Times: 2.00pm-5.00pm Wednesdays and Thursdays in June, July and August.
 Late May Bank Holiday and August Bank Holiday Sundays & Mondays.
 Sundays in August.
 Private parties by appointment May - mid-September.